Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 .. code-block:: shell

     # Assume that you can set up the Tools and Nuclei SDK environment
-    # Assume your processor has enabled lowpower feature
+    # Assume your processor has enabled low-power feature
-    # cd to the lowpower directory
+    # cd to the low-power directory
     cd application/baremetal/lowpower
     # Clean the application first
     make SOC=demosoc BOARD=nuclei_fpga_eval DOWNLOAD=ilm CORE=n300 clean